Henry Mellish School and Specialist Sports College

 Henry Mellish School and Specialist Sports College was a small, non-denominational secondary school in Bulwell, Nottingham, England, situated in an area of high social deprivation.

 History

-Early history
+Grammar school

-The school was founded as a boys' grammar school in 1929 - the Henry Mellish Grammar School, and named after Eton-educated Henry Mellish, a British Army colonel and local councillor, who died two years prior to the opening.
+The school was founded as a boys' county grammar school in 1929 - the Henry Mellish Grammar School, and named after Eton-educated Henry Mellish, a British Army colonel and local councillor, who died two years prior to the opening.
 The school was sited near the Highbury Vale tram stop and opposite the Highbury Hospital on Highbury Road (B682).

+The County Secondary School opened on Tuesday 17 September 1929, being officially opened on Friday 4 October 1929 by the sister of Henry Mellish, who had died in February 1927, the first Chairman of Notts Education Committee in 1903.